By Jill Henderson – Show Me Oz –

 You can find more information on positively identifying oyster mushrooms at the Mycological Society of San Francisco (MSSF) website, where they have excellent resources for everything shroomy, including an entire book, entitled: Wild About Mushrooms: The Cookbook of the Mycological Society of San Francisco, by Louise Freedman.

 Still on my list of shrooms to watch for this fall are the Honeys (Armillaria species).
-I found a plethora of these little beauties last year – both ringed and ringless – but failed to identify them properly before they deteriorated.
+I found a plethora of these little beauties last year – both ringed (see first photo) and ringless (photo below) – but failed to identify them properly before they deteriorated.